 He is a member of the Board's Opportunity and Risk Committee and a member of the Performance Committee.

 Mr Christopher Mirams is the Chairperson of Sheep Producers Australia and a Board member of the Red Meat Advisory Committee, he has 30 years’ experience in farm management, and has served in senior governance roles in a range of organisations including Meat and Livestock Australia, MLA Donor Company and Integrity Systems Company.

 He has Australian Institute of Company Directors membership and governance strength, together with leadership and organisational development skills.
 He holds a Diploma of Financial Markets.

 Victoria holds a Bachelor of Science in Engineering and has completed Governance Foundations for Board Directors with the Australian Institute of Company Directors.

 Ms Angela Verde holds a Bachelor of Applied Science and a Diploma of Business Management and has extensive executive level leadership experience across multiple Victorian state government departments and the not for profit sector.

 Angela has worked in clinical, research, management, policy and governance roles and is currently the Deputy Chair of the Goulburn Ovens Institute of TAFE Board and a Non-Executive Director on the Albury Wodonga Health and North East Water Boards.
-Angela also works as an independent consultant with a focus on service development and human resource management, and is a Member of the Australian Institute of Company Directors (MAICD).
+Angela also works as an independent consultant with a focus on service development and human resource management, and is a Graduate of the Australian Institute of Company Directors (GAICD).

 Mr Craig Heiner was appointed as Managing Director in July 2008 and carries responsibility for ensuring the governance and strategic ambitions of the Board are realised.
 With a broad based background and a passion for the development of staff, he provides a unique perspective on opportunities to strengthen the Corporation and the communities it serves.